flenniken/utf8tests/readme.md

 * One byte UTF-8 characters are ASCII characters, 0 - 7f.
 * The surrogate characters are not valid in UTF-8.

+## Surrogate Characters

+The surrogate characters are not valid in UTF-8.
+The high surrogate range from U+D800 to U+DBFF.
+The low surrogate range from U+DC00 to U+DFFF.

+* U+D800 to U+DBFF -- high surrogates
+* U+DC00 to U+DFFF -- low surrogates

 ## Bit Patterns

 Below we show the bit patterns for 1 to 4 byte UTF-8 code point